-Sealing the best deal on a hardware, software, or services contract takes more than bargaining for less than the asking price.
+Sealing the best deal on a hardware, software, or services contract (including for IT service management (ITSM) tools) takes more than bargaining for less than the asking price with IT suppliers.
 Sure, you may realize upfront savings, but you risk incurring unforeseen expenses such as maintenance costs.
 Negotiating the best IT deals goes beyond securing the best prices alone and it pays to agree on other factors such as quality guarantees, term of contract, warranty, delivery times, and payment terms before confirming the price.

 To help, here are four tips that will allow you to be a step ahead in any contract negotiations with IT suppliers.

-In my experience, some vendors are likely to take advantage of a customer who rushes into contract negotiations.
+In my experience, some IT suppliers are likely to take advantage of a customer who rushes into contract negotiations.
 That’s why Mr. Ditka Reiner, president of a software contract negotiation firm in San Francisco, Reiner Associates, says:

 “Nothing kills deals more than bringing on the team at the last minute, and it happens 80% of the time.”